moebiussurfing/ofxColorManager/README.md

   * Works in the **Standalone Mode** too.
   * Browse and use your **Palettes Presets Kit** files.
   * A Pack of tools:
-  Kit browser, palette and gradient previews, and tweakeable tweened timed transitions.
+  Palettes Kit Browser, Colors and Gradient previews, and tweakeable tweened timed transitions.
   * Also used by **ofxColorManager**.

 <br/>